There are also some external funding schemes which are applicable for students from the School of Education.

-The Institute of Physics (IOP) has 100 teacher training scholarships worth £20,000 available to physics trainees starting their teacher training in the 2013/14 academic year.
+The Institute of Physics (IOP) has teacher training scholarships worth £28,000 available to physics trainees starting their teacher training in the 2019/20 academic year.
 Scholarships will be instead of the standard government bursary for trainee teachers, but trainees who are not awarded a scholarship will continue to be eligible for a standard bursary.
 There are a number of rounds associated with this scholarship.

 The Hockerill Foundation

 The Hockerill Foundation makes grants to individuals training in the UK to be teachers with a priority to those teaching Religious Education.
 Applications are accepted from December and the deadline is 31 March each year.
 Late applications will be considered for priority areas.

 The British Federation of Women Graduates scholarships are for women who will be in their third year of doctoral studies or part time equivalent at the time when the awards are given out.
 The awards are given on the basis of overall academic excellence determined from information on application form, referee reports and interview for shortlisted candidates.
-Awards are given out in September/October and usually range between £2,500 and £6,000.
+Awards are given out in September/October and range upwards from £1,000 with the average being around £3,000.